JYeoMJ/sample-serverless-llama-server/README.md

 **Solution**: AWS Lambda SnapStart pre-initializes the Lambda execution environment and caches it, dramatically reducing cold start times.
 This project is configured to use SnapStart, allowing the Lambda function to start quickly even after being idle.

-#### 2. Large Model Loading
+#### 2. Large Model Loading with SnapStart Limitations

-**Challenge**: Lambda's `/tmp` directory has limited space (10GB), making it difficult to load large models.
+**Challenge**: Lambda SnapStart only supports ZIP packaging (256MB max) and has a 512MB `/tmp` directory limit.
+It doesn't support 10GB `/tmp` or EFS attachments, making it seemingly impossible to use SnapStart with large ML models.

-**Solution**: The custom `s3mem-run` utility:
+**Solution**: The custom `s3mem-run` utility combined with SnapStart:
-- Downloads model files from S3 directly into memory using Linux's `memfd_create`
+- Downloads model files from S3 directly into memory during function initialization
-- Bypasses the `/tmp` directory size limitations completely
+- Uses Linux's `memfd_create` to create memory-based file descriptors
-- Optimizes download performance through parallel chunked downloads
+- The entire memory state, including the loaded model, is captured in the SnapStart snapshot
-- Passes the memory file descriptor to Llama.cpp server for immediate use
+- When the function is invoked, the snapshot is restored with the model already loaded in memory

-This approach enables running models that would otherwise be too large for Lambda's filesystem constraints while maintaining excellent performance.
+This innovative approach enables using SnapStart with models far larger than the 256MB package limit or 512MB `/tmp` directory limit, providing both fast startup times and support for larger models.

 ## Prerequisites